 All property owners in Spain are required to pay three different taxes each year.
 If you are a resident, you are subject to Income Tax (including Capital Gains Tax) and Real Estate Tax (IBI).

 If you are a non-resident in Spain, you are subject to Income Tax (including Capital Gains Tax), Property Tax, plus an additional Non-resident Property Tax.
 Here you can find more info about property taxes.

-Can I get citizenship if a buy a property?
+Can I get citizenship if a buying a house in spain?

 Sure!
 Spain encourages new home buyers by offering its Golden Visa residency program.

 Do I have to pay the downpayment directly to the seller?

 Yes, that is usual in Spain.
 Unlike in most western countries where the down payment is paid to an escrow agent (closed account, trustee, Notary, etc.) instead of to the seller, the local practice in Spain tends to surprise foreign buyers.

 Any risk can be reduced to very little with some basic reviews, for example, making sure that the time between the payment of any deposit and the final sales deed is not excessively long, making sure the seller is not a company on the verge of bankruptcy, and confirming that the outstanding amount of the mortgage does not equal the purchase price (in which case the down-payment cannot be paid to the seller because the whole purchase price has to be paid to the bank).
 With the right due diligence, it is acceptable in Spain to do as the Spaniards do – pay the down payment directly to the seller at the time of signing the down payment agreement.

 Buying a house in spain: Deposits and Mortgages